Extensible positive loops and vanishing of symplectic cohomology: Symplectic cohomology and positive loops of contactomorphisms

-The key idea is that $\eta_{t}$ has vanishing flux because $W$ is atoroidal.
-This in turn implies that there is a deformation $\eta_{t}'$ so that: \begin{enumerate} \item $\eta_{t+1}'=\eta_{t}'$ and $\eta_{1}'=\id$ (remains a based loop), \item outside of a compact set, $\eta_{t}'=\psi_{t}$ (ideal restriction is unchanged), \item $\eta_{t}'$ is Hamiltonian. \end{enumerate}
+The key idea is that $\mu_{t}$ has vanishing flux because $W$ is atoroidal.
+This in turn implies that there is a compactly supported isotopy $\eta_{t}$ so that: \begin{enumerate} \item $\eta_{1}=\mu_{1}$ (same endpoints), \item $\eta_{t}$ is Hamiltonian. \end{enumerate}

-Once we establish the existence of such a deformation, we obtain the desired contradiction, since then $\eta_{t}'$ is a loop in $\mathrm{Ham}(W)$ whose ideal restriction is a positive loop (contradicting Theorem \ref{theorem:main-absolute} since we assume $\mathrm{SH}(W)\ne 0$).
+Once we establish the existence of such a deformation, we obtain the desired contradiction, since then $\eta_{t}^{-1}\psi_{t}$ is a loop in $\mathrm{Ham}(W)$ whose ideal restriction is a positive loop (contradicting Theorem \ref{theorem:main-absolute} since we assume $\mathrm{SH}(W)\ne 0$).